caelum/vraptor-panettone/README.markdown

 If the compiled template finds multiple classes called `DefaultTemplate` in the auto imported packages, it will extends one of them, you don't know which one.

+# API Levels

+3 - you will probably use this
+2 - Compiling Templates by hand
+1 - Rendering types

 # CompiledTemplate - middle level API

 # Template API - low level API